Need practical help after an accident?

-If you’ve had a car accident, a car accident helpline can help you get organised fast, understand what needs reporting, and start putting together the information you may need for insurers and any non-fault claim.
+If you’ve been involved in a car accident, a car accident helpline can help you get organised quickly, understand what may need reporting, and gather the details often needed for insurers or a possible non-fault claim.

-A road traffic accident can leave you feeling shaken, even if the damage looks minor.
+A road traffic accident can leave you feeling shaken, even when the damage looks minor.

-This guide covers the practical steps people in the UK often take after an accident, especially if it wasn’t your fault.
+This guide explains the practical steps people in the UK often take after an accident, especially where another driver may have been at fault.

-It’s general information only, not legal or insurance advice.
+It’s general information only, not legal, medical, or insurance advice.

 Understanding car accidents

-A car accident (also called a road traffic accident) can be anything from a bump in a car park to a multi-vehicle collision.
+A car accident (also called a road traffic accident) can range from a low-speed bump in a car park to a more serious multi-vehicle collision.

-The type of accident matters because it affects what you should do next, who you need to contact, and what evidence will help.
+The type of accident matters because it can affect what happens next, who may need to be contacted, and what evidence is likely to help if liability is later reviewed.

 Types of car accidents